Outcomes4Me Secures $21M in Funding Learn more >>

 The prognosis for Stage I is also very positive.
 The 5-year relative survival rate for Stage I breast cancer is about 99%.
 This incredibly hopeful statistic shows just how effective early detection and treatment are.
 It highlights why regular screenings and being aware of your body are so important for catching cancer when it’s most treatable.

-Understanding 5-year and 10-year survival data
+What do 5-year and 10-year survival rates tell us?

 When you see data for 5-year or 10-year survival, it’s important to understand what that means.
 It doesn’t suggest that life expectancy is limited to that timeframe.
 Instead, these are standard benchmarks that researchers use to measure how well treatments are working over time.
 Many people diagnosed with early-stage breast cancer live much, much longer.